ericwbailey/ericwbailey.website/source/writing/saying-thank-you.md

 A thank you email feels like a personal and selfless act in a web that feels increasingly built to not facilitate this kind of interaction.
 I’ve given myself a challenge to send a thank you email each week to someone whose work I’ve enjoyed.

-Most blog post authors fall over themselves to give out their contact information (and if they don’t, don’t be creepy).
+Most blog post authors fall over themselves to give out their contact information (don’t be creepy if they don’t).
 It takes only a modicum of effort to break out of a consumptive mode and fire an email off.
 And hey, maybe sending a thank you email is something you could do too!